egy1st/zerobytes-mkdocs/docs/dc/data-manager/index.md

 3. Fill Tag field with your [Form Tag](JavaScript:popup.TextPopup\(popuptxt1,popupfont1,9,9,-1,-1\))

-4. Fill Id Field with your control name
+4. Fill the Id Field with your control name

-5. Fill Id Field with DataGrid name followed with underscore character "_" , which will be something like this:
+5. Fill the Id Field with the DataGrid name followed by the underscore character "_", which will be something like this:

 `"axDatagrid_ProductId"`